 Metro (2016) is a candid take on how even the simplest looking crime extracts blood from everyone around the perpetrators.
-Director Anandakrishnan has to be appreciated for convincingly telling about a crime that happens in Metro cities, yes there is lot of blood spilled on the screen.
+Director Anandakrishnan has to be appreciated for convincingly telling about a crime that happens in Metro cities, yes there is a lot of blood spilled on the screen.

 The film starts with a drug peddler being beaten to death in camera by a youth named Arivu in a mansion.
-In the flashback we see a caring family for Arivu, a retired police constable, a loving mother and a young brother studying in college.
-How his brother gets lured into crime, by anti-social elements is rest of the story.
+In the flashback, we see a caring family for Arivu, a retired police constable, a loving mother and a young brother studying in college.
+How his brother gets lured into crime, by anti-social elements is the rest of the story.

 Though the posters advertise Bobby Simha prominently, the film is entirely about the protagonist Arivu played by debut Shirish Saravanan.
 He has played brilliantly the role of a young journalist who takes justice on his own hands for the love of his mother.
 He is aptly supported by Moodar Koodam Sentrayan.
 Bobby Simha has a limited role as a local drug dealer called Durai, which he has done effortlessly.
 The person who plays Durai’s friend, a Ganja addict is the perfect cast for the role.
 In fact, the film gets most of its stars for excellent casting by the director.
 Though the story is not unique Metro (2016) is a modern fast-paced take of crime that happens in big cities, a worthwhile watch.